Manish041998/getsmandy-site/README.md

 - _Lessons from Real-World Incidents_
 > “The SOC is like a war room.
 Every alert tells a story.”

-> “Learning Defender for Endpoint was a game-changer.”

 ## 🔗 Links
 - **Portfolio**: [getsmandy.in](https://getsmandy.in)
 - **GitHub**: [github.com/Manish041998](https://github.com/Manish041998)